NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 *	A functionality is what others can DO to an Entity.
 *	A Template predefines properties/behaviours of an Entity.
 *	A Task is a replaceable implementation of properties/behaviours.
-*	A Component is a functionality handler that holds Tempaltes and invokes Tasks.
+*	A Component is a functionality handler that holds Templates and invokes Tasks.
 *	An Entity is composed of Components.
 *	Entities are updated through Components.
 *	Players interact with the game world by entering inputs.